Windows (2025)

 Mobile Street Photography (2015–2019)

 Selected frames documenting Dublin's urban landscape.
-These images emerge from creative flow states during random city walks, where intuition meets split-second decision-making.
-The practice involves extracting visual language from the intersection of static urban composition, moving subjects, and ephemeral light conditions- micro-seconds when random public scenes crystallize into cinematic frames.
+Images emerge from creative flow states during random city walks, where instinct and split-second timing capture random public scenes as they crystallize into cinematic frames.

 Medium: Photography